Immortals (song): Appearances

 A snippet of the song first appeared unannounced in a teaser trailer for Big Hero 6.

 Fall Out Boy performed "Immortals" live for the first time on Jimmy Kimmel Live!.
 Stump accidentally sang a different version of the song on that performance.
 It was also performed on Japanese TV.

 It was being used as a promo for the 2015–16 NFL Thursday Night Games on CBS and NFL Network.

+ESPN used "Immortals" for their coverage of the 2023 NHL All-Star Game, beginning with the Skills Competition on February 3, followed by the game the next day on ABC.
+ESPN later integrated the instrumental parts into their coverage for the rest of the season.

 Commercial reception

-During the week-ending November 29, 2014, "Immortals" sold 25,000 downloads and peaked at No. 9 on the US Billboard Hot Rock Songs and No. 1 on the US Bubbling Under Hot 100.
+During the week ending November 29, 2014, "Immortals" sold 25,000 downloads and peaked at No. 9 on the US Billboard Hot Rock Songs and No. 1 on the US Bubbling Under Hot 100.
 In American Beauty/American Psychos release week, "Immortals" debuted on the Billboard Hot 100 at No. 96.
 In the week ending March 14, the song re-entered the chart at No. 78 for its second chart week, following Big Hero 6's Academy Award win for Best Animated Feature.
 It peaked at No. 72 the week after.
 To date, the song has been certified Platinum denoting one million units.

 The song debuted at No. 122 on the UK Singles Chart during the week of October 25, 2014.
 In American Beauty/American Psychos third chart week, "Immortals" peaked at No. 84, its fourth chart week (week of February 14, 2015).
 It notched one week in Australia at No. 82 in mid-January.